wp_nav_menu()WP 3.0.0

 item_spacing(string) (WP 4.7)

-Whether or not to leave line breaks in the HTML code of the menu.
-Can be: preserve or discard.
+Whether to keep line breaks in the HTML code of the menu.
+Can be: preserve or discard

 echo(true/false)